defano/wyldcard/README.md

 put the text of button myButton into the message box
 ```

-Note that HyperTalk contains an implicit variable named it; most expressions and some commands mutate the value of this variable so that it always contains the most recent evaluated result.
-The value of it may also be retrieved using the result function.
+Note that HyperTalk contains an implicit variable named `it`; most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated result.
+In this implementation, the value of `it` may also be retrieved using `the result` function (this is not true in Apple's HyperCard).
 For example:

 ```
 on mouseUp